J41nz/Writeups/Intigriti June Challenge 0625.md

 # Intigriti June Challenge 0625 - writeup
 The challenge requires us to gain RCE on the server.
-The given web application is basically a notes app where we can login to store notes, upload files and also report urls to a bot.
+The given web application is basically a notes app where we can login to store notes, upload files and also report URLs to a bot.
 Here's the link to the challenge : https://challenge-0625.intigriti.io/
 ## Analyzing the web application
 Beginning with the login page, we can observe in the dev tools that we have two cookies stored which are- "INSTANCE" and session cookie.
 On logging in, the page is updated without changing the URL, since it is a single-page web application based on Vue.js.
+After logging in, we get access to functionality to upload our notes, upload files, download the uploaded files and report URLs to a bot.
+An observation here on downloading the files we have uploaded, dots were removed from the filename which suggests sanitization.
-<br><br>
+## Analyzing the source code
 After downloading the source code from the challenge website, we start analyzing the code :
 Following is the code for dockerfile :
 ```